 - Go Carts

 - Motorhomes/Travel Trailers

-Depending what kind of policy you have in place for your personal liability, you may be able to receive limited coverage for some of these types of vehicles.
-For example: some farmowners companies will provide coverage via a farm policy for off premises or recreational use of a 4-wheeler or snowmobile.
+Depending on what kind of policy you have in place for your personal liability, you may be able to receive limited coverage for some of these types of vehicles.
+For example, some farmowner’s companies will provide coverage via a farm policy for off-premises or recreational use of a 4-wheeler or snowmobile.
 The same companies may allow you to schedule the items for property insurance on your farm policy.
-You also may be able to receive some limited coverage for a boat on a farm policy, depending on its horse power and overall length.
+You also may be able to receive some limited coverage for a boat on a farm policy, depending on its horsepower and overall length.

-However, insureds who have a homeowners policy experience more stringent stipulations on the use of any motorized vehicles, aside from vehicles used to service the premises (such as a riding lawn mower).
-For these folks, a recreational vehicle policy is a way to close liability coverage gaps and in some scenarios keep over-the-road operation of such vehicles legal.
+However, insureds who have a homeowner’s policy experience more stringent stipulations on the use of any motorized vehicles, aside from vehicles used to service the premises (such as a riding lawnmower).
+For these folks, a recreational vehicle policy is a way to close liability coverage gaps and, in some scenarios, keep the over-the-road operation of such vehicles legal.
 If you need a recreational vehicle policy and you have a personal umbrella with another company, it is important to ask your agent about scheduling your recreational vehicle liability as an underlying policy on your personal umbrella.